-The All State
+The All State and The Monocle

-Since 1929.
+The All State is the APSU student newspaper and is housed in the Office of Student Publications along with The Monocle Yearbook and the Student Handbook and Calendar, Since 1929.
 The All State has served as APSU's campus newspaper.
-The All State is a publication for the expression of student opinion and a medium for dissemination of timely news relevant to the campus community.
-It is produced and managed by students with the guidance of the Student Publications advisor.
-The newspaper office is located in the University Center, Room 115.
-Applications for student writers, photographers, advertising representatives, cartoonists, columnists, and designers are always accepted and can be picked up in the Student Publications office.
-All majors are welcome.
-For more information, call 931-221-7376 or email theallstate@apsu.edu.
+The All State is published weekly and is a publication for the expression of student opinion and a medium for dissemination of timely news relevant to the campus community.
+The Monocle continues the yearbook tradition first established at Austin Peav in 1946.
+The Monocle preserves memories of the year in hundreds of brilliant color photos and stories and recounts important events of the year.
+Both publications are produced and managed by students with the guidance of the Coordinator for Student Publications.
+The Office of Student Publications is in the Morgan University Center.
+Writing, photography, design, advertising and editing positions are open to qualified students of any major on The All State and The Monocle staffs.
+For more information, call (931) 221-7376, e-mail theallstate@ apsu.edu or themonocle@apsu.edu or stop by the Student Publications newsroom.